deathrot/abacushelper/README.md

 This repository contains:

 1. .Net core web application called App
+2. .Net core web application called StudentPortal
-2. Business library project
+3. Business library project
-3. Test NUnit test project
+4. Test NUnit test project

 ## Background

-This app is designed to keep my kids abacus skills sharp, track his progress and generate reports for the parent to take action on.
+I designed this app to keep my son's abacus skills sharp while in the lockdown.
+The app got expanded to what it is right now...

+1. English questions
+2. Advanced questions type like equation
+3. Configurable Quiz(IN PROGRESS)
+4. Level promotions(IN PROGRESS)
+5. Configural study plans(IN PROGRESS)

 ## Components